firesim/firesim/docs/Getting-Started-Guides/On-Premises-FPGA-Getting-Started/Intro-Template.rst

 for getting an example FireSim simulation up and running using an on-premises
 |fpga_name| FPGA.

+First, we will set up a single machine to run all FireSim-related tasks, or a full cluster to handle different tasks separately.

-We will first set up an on-premises FireSim host cluster, consisting of three types of machines: Manager machines (where you'll write code), Build Farm machines (where you'll run Vivado), and Run Farm machines (where you'll run FPGA simulations).
+In general, there are three "types" of machines in a FireSim cluster: Manager machines (where you'll write code and run most commands), Build Farm machines (where you'll run Vivado to build bitstreams), and Run Farm machines (where you have FPGAs attached and run simulations).

-All three of these machine types can map to a single host, for example if you plan to use one Desktop computer with an FPGA attached and Vivado installed to run FPGA simulations, run bitstream builds, and do your work (e.g., edit code/RTL).

-The first part of this getting started guide will guide you through setting up and running a FireSim simulation on your FPGA, modeling a quad-core Rocket Chip-based SoC with a 4 MB LLC and 1 to 16 GB of DDR3, depending on the host DRAM capacity of your FPGA board.
+In a single-machine setup (where you edit code, run Vivado to build bitstreams, and have an FPGA-attached, all on one machine), your machine will serve as **all three** of these machine types.

+Once we set up our machine or cluster, we will then walk through running a FireSim simulation of a RISC-V SoC on your FPGA, booting Linux.

-The second part of this getting started guide will guide you through building your own FPGA bitstreams with customized hardware.
+Finally, we will walk you through building your own FPGA bitstreams with customized hardware.
 After you complete this guide, you can look at the "Advanced Docs" in the sidebar to the left to learn more.